skybert/skybert-net/src/pages/cv.md

 Escenic Cloud set of tools, including my baby [ece-scripts](http://github.com/vizrt/ece-scripts) 😃

-## Conduct AS, Senior consultant, February 2013 – April 2015
+## Conduct AS, Senior consultant, February 2013 – April 2015 (2 years, 3 months)

 Building world class solutions for our customers using open source technologies such as Linux and Java.